kenjinc/institutional-ingredient-repurposing/scripts/cleaning-script.md

-now that we’ve aggregated the data from the participating sites into one consolidated table, we’ll need to modify the structure of the data and—in some cases—the inputted values, both to align the dataset with our analyses and to map site-provided responses with site-implemented practices
+now that we’ve aggregated the data from the participating sites into one consolidated table, we’ll need to modify the structure of the data and—in some cases—the inputted values, both to align the dataset with our analytical approach and to map site-provided responses (i.e., what respondents reported) with site-implemented practices (i.e., what sites did in practice)

-in addition, there are other reporting discrepancies that require standardization
+in addition, there are some other reporting discrepancies that require standardization across sites (e.g., differences in the units reported for cost and weight)

 we trace, detail, and justify each of these modifications below: